-Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with the bots.
+Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with Virtual Assistants.
 Sentiment Management allows the developer to define and trigger events based on the user’s emotion or sentiment.

 Negative emotion scenarios like anger or disgust are typically considered factors that would determine a transfer of the conversation to a live agent.

 The Natural Language Processing (NLP) interpreter can parse user utterances for specific words and phrases, and then provide an average tone score based on the connotation, word placement, and any added modifiers.
 (Click here for more on Tone Analysis)

 The tone or sentiment scores are stored as context and used to drive the flow of a dialog task through conditional transition statements.
-You can use these scores to steer user-bot conversations or seamlessly invoke escalation to a live agent.
+You can use these scores to steer user-assistant conversations or seamlessly invoke escalation to a live agent.

 The following parameters can be configured for a sentiment event:

 - Event Name – Name of the event.

 - Event Trigger – Defines how often the sentiment must be checked.
 It can be set to:

-- On Task Completion – Sentiment is checked only after completion of a task (dialog, action, alert, and information task).
+- On Task Completion – Sentiment is checked only after completion of a task.

-- After Every User Message – Sentiment is checked after every message from the end-user.
+- After Every User Utterance– Sentiment is checked after every utterance from the end-user.
 The event is evaluated before proceeding with the conversation using the incoming utterance.

 - Emotion Configurations

-- Select the required emotions to be captured from a list of six tones, angry, disgust, fear, sad, joy, and positive.
+- Select the required emotions to be captured from a list of six tones, anger, disgust, fear, sadness, joy, and positive.

 - Select if the tone should be considered at the Session level or Message level

 - When multiple emotions are selected, the event is triggered when ALL the tone rules are met.
 In case you want the event to trigger when any tone rule is met, add them as separate rules.

-Emotion tones are continuously updated whenever a message received from the users and as such the sentiment events are also continuously evaluated.
-When an event’s criteria are met, the platform triggers the defined behavior.
+Emotion tones are continuously updated whenever a message is received from the users and as such the sentiment events are also continuously evaluated.
+When an event’s criteria are met, the Platform triggers the defined behavior.